tealeeseng/RoboND-Perception-Project/project3-writeup.md

 ![statFilteringResult](images/stat-filtering.png)

 ##### Voxel Grid Downsampling
-Next, I apply Voxel Grid Downsampling to reduce number of points in Point Cloud. this is to reduce processing power requirement for the pipeline.
+Next, I apply Voxel Grid Downsampling to reduce number of points in Point Cloud.
+This reduces processing power requirement for subsequent pipeline.
 I applied LEAF_SIZE of **0.01m** which reduces 87% of points, from 426,373 points to 51,836 points.

 ```python